IBM-Cloud/capital-weather/README.md

 A callback function for getting weather conditions for the past ten years on the current date for the input latitude/longitude value.
 This function makes several calls to the `getOneHC` helper method.
 Utilizes the `current` method of the Weather Channel API.

-## Contribute
-We are more than happy to accept external contributions to this project, be it in the form of issues and pull requests.
-If you find a bug, please report it via the [Issues section][issues_url] or even better, fork the project and submit a pull request with your fix!
-Pull requests will be evaulated on an individual basis based on value add to the sample application.

-Credit to [3rdculturekid][3rdculturekid_url] for the beautiful weather loading gif.

 ## Troubleshooting

 The primary source of debugging information for your Bluemix app is the logs.
 To see them, run the following command using the Cloud Foundry CLI: